triwats/letsdothis/README.md

 7. Implement horizontally scalable Database to store the startlist
 8. Deploy somewhere simple (Cloudflare Workers, Vercel) to host this full experience
 9. Create a simple form to input new entries
+10. Implement authentication - tonnes of lovely info in the DB